anonoz/anonoz.github.io/_posts/2020-04-24-docker-build-stuck-tzdata.md

 I don't go for `ENV DEBIAN_FRONTEND=noninteractive` because that's not an env var I wanna set permanently for the container image.

 Anyway that's just a quick fix, I hope they patch it soon!

+P/S: It seems like this post is getting 200 clicks per day, if you have spare change, please consider donating to [United Nations' World Food Programme](https://sharethemeal.org/donate) to help people with poor food security.
+Pay it forward!